PathologyDataScience/HistomicsML2/docs/data-create.rst

 Creating datasets for HistomicsML
 ===================================================

-Datasets are created using a single Docker container that performs superpixel segmentation, feature extraction, and dimensionality reduction.
-This page describes how to use this docker image to generate new datasets from whole-slide images.
+The dataset creation docker container provides all the functionality needed to generate HistomicsML datasets including slide format conversion, superpixel segmentation, feature extraction, and dimensionality reduction.
+This page describes how to use this docker image to generate new datasets from whole-slide image collections.

-.. note:: Processing time varies depending on hardware.
-On a two-CPU system equipped with two NVIDIA P100 GPUs we observed 40 minutes for superpixel segmentation (CPU) and 1.5 hours for feature extraction (GPU) on a 40X objective 66K x 76K slide with 382,225 superpixels.
+.. note:: Processing time for creating datasets varies depending on hardware.
+We observed 40 minutes for superpixel segmentation (CPU) and 1.5 hours for feature extraction (GPU) on a 40X objective 66K x 76K slide with 382,225 superpixels performed on a two-CPU system equipped with two NVIDIA P100 GPUs.

 1. Create project directories
 ====================================================================